Emission Reduction Programme

 Sump Cleaning and Emissions Control:

 The wastewater treatment system continues to cease normal operations.
-The majority of the basins continue to collect water (rainwater run-off from process and non-process areas and condensate), which is routed to a number of sumps on site.
+The majority of the basins and sumps continue to collect water (rainwater run-off and condensate).
 Since the plant is not operating, there is no hydrocarbon routinely or expected to enter SG202.
-Benzene levels in SG202 remain low, as confirmed by the latest DMAP samples.
-During site decommissioning, SG201 continues to collect low/no benzene containing process water and condensate from the units.
-The benzene levels in the wastewater sumps are currently very low (as per DMAP samples).
+Benzene levels in SG201 and SG202 remain low, as confirmed by the latest DMAP samples.
+SG212 continues to be utilized to collect water, condensate and residual hydrocarbons that is washed from process equipment and piping during decontamination.
+SG212 is operated with a carbon adsorption vent gas control system which achieves >95% hydrocarbon removal.
+Site sumps/sewers with residual hydrocarbons are planned to be cleaned in July and August.

 Previous Month Completed Benzene Emission-related Activities: